tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_3_of_3.md

 I’m leaving in the morning for Cedar Hill.
 I must get to Galilee Baker before she’s gone.
 I have no idea what I’m going to say, but I have to believe she knows *something* about all of this.

 Those dim, red stars have never left my back since they reappeared in my parents’ hallway.
-I can feel its; *his* sardonic smile beneath them as they burn low and sanguine, at once stern and wanting, and amused at my ignorance.
+I can feel its; *his* sardonic smile beneath them as they burn low and sanguine, at once stern and wanton, and amused at my ignorance.

 I know this much: I’m caught in the middle of something beyond us.
 There is a horrible corruption building in the dark; a sickness born from the minds of those that build worlds from dreams.
 And I don’t even think they know it.